ravensp93/aws-blog/Utilities/AWS Command Line Interface (CLI)/readme.md

 ## AWS CLI Configuration (CLI on local computer)

-Configure CLI to access your AWS account through the web.
+Configure CLI using Access Key to access your AWS account through the web.
+By using Access key, the user's permission are delegated to your CLI.

 <p align=center>
   <img src="blob/aws-cli-pic1.PNG">